wp-plugins/watu/readme.txt

 == Changelog ==

 Please note change log started being recorded after version 1.5.

+= Changes in 1.9 =
+- Grade title and description are now separated
+- Shortcodes will be executed in questions and final screen
+- Code fixes and improvements
+- Localization issues fixed

 = Changes in 1.8 =
 - the exam title links to the post with this exam if exam is already published